Leestalion/spaced-repetition/README.md

 <h3>Next Goal</h3>

-- Modify the Yamaguchi app to add "number of success" field for each word in the database

 - Add a python script that calculate the next review time for each word ater it is reviewed (or bunch of words) OR run the script on every words on a fix time everyday.

 - Learn how to interact between the web API hosted with heroku (python script) and the nodejs application (quicklearn)